Software Guide4 min read

 • Perform the behavior analysis

-• Provide detailed and summary results, charting, heatmap, and other functionalities
+• Provide detailed and summary results, charting and heatmap and other functionalities

 • The server can be in the lab